 Wage Garnishment

-Even if a collection suit has already been decided against you, the automatic stay can stop the effects.
-It will force all wage garnishment to stop.
+Even if a collection suit has already been decided against you, the automatic stay can often stop the effects.
+It will generally stop most wage garnishments for consumer debts.
 That can relieve a huge burden on debtors, especially those who face garnishment of large portions of their wages.
-In some cases, you may even be able to get some of the wages garnished before you filed back.
-The automatic stay will also prevent creditors from levying your bank accounts.
+In some cases, you may even be able to recover wages garnished shortly before you filed.
+The automatic stay can also stop many bank levies, although important exceptions apply.

-There is an exception to the automatic stay’s power to stop wage garnishment.
-If your wages are being garnished to pay child or spousal support obligations, the automatic stay won’t stop it.
-That’s because child and spousal support debts aren’t dischargeable in bankruptcy and are considered to be outside the bankruptcy process.
+There is an important exception to the automatic stay’s power to stop wage garnishment.
+If your wages are being withheld to pay domestic support obligations such as child support or spousal support, the automatic stay generally won’t stop it.
+Those obligations receive special treatment in bankruptcy.

 Foreclosure

-Especially in the wake of the 2008 crisis, many debtors are underwater and behind on their mortgages and are worried about losing their homes.
+Many debtors who fall behind on their mortgages worry about losing their homes.
 The automatic stay can help with that, too.
-When your home is foreclosed, it goes through a lengthy process that eventually leads to a sheriff’s sale.
-If you file a bankruptcy at any point before the home is actually sold, the automatic stay will stop the foreclosure proceeding.
-Even if you file on the day before the sale is scheduled, the automatic stay has you covered.
-The foreclosure will stop and your mortgage debt will become a part of the bankruptcy process to be dealt with through the bankruptcy court.
+In California, many residential foreclosures proceed outside of court and end in a trustee’s sale.
+If you file bankruptcy before the foreclosure sale is completed, the automatic stay will usually stop the foreclosure proceeding.
+The foreclosure will pause and your mortgage debt will become part of the bankruptcy process to be addressed in bankruptcy court.

 You will, of course, have to ensure that your attorney notifies your mortgage lender of your filing right away.
 If they sell it before they receive notice of the filing, the automatic stay can’t help you.